 I met with a client yesterday and even he was curious about why I moved to London.
 I gave the party line: It’s the best city in the world, I have the opportunity to live and work here with a visa – why wouldn’t I?
 It’s true, but not the whole story.
 A former journalist, he probed with questions.

 “But do you have any connections or family here?”

 “Well… My boyfriend is from here.”
 I wanted to hide my slight embarrassment.
 “I try not to make that the first reason I give when people ask…” Cue my nervous laughter.

 He finally seemed satisfied with my answer.
 The same thing happened in a job interview a year ago.

-When Tom and I travel together people talk to us but I can see that they try to give us space.
+When my partner and I travel together people talk to us but I can see that they try to give us space.
 They rarely invite us out to do things with them and it’s the same thing living in London.
 When I was in Barcelona by myself people came out with me, offered me their hostel cooked dinner, and invited me out.

 Maybe people assume I won’t come; maybe they don’t want to infringe on ‘couple time’ but I am certain that it doesn’t occur to people to invite me places.
 Or it does but they think I’ll be doing something else.

 She said, “Well, surely you spend time with your boyfriend’s friends…”

 Yes, that is true.
 But they are his friends, not mine.
 So, I’m doubly disadvantaged in this situation because my partner is a local here.

 When I shared my theory with Ali, she agreed.
 She moved to London on her own in September and people were falling over themselves (maybe a slight exaggeration) to help her out and take her out to meet new people.
 God forbid someone let the single woman in London be by herself!